Gregor-j8/chzle/README.md

 # ♟️ CHZLE

-**Chzle** is a full-featured modern chess platform that blends gameplay, social interaction, and learning tools — all in a sleek Next.js web app.
+**Chzle** is a full-featured modern chess platform that blends gameplay, social interaction, and learning tools — all in a Next.js web app.

 Built with performance and scalability in mind, Chzle offers a unique chess experience for players of all levels.